 In today’s episode (part two of our series on leadership), we ask Terry Cook:

 - What are the things we need in order to lead others generationally?

 - How do you (Terry) tangibly live with one foot on both sides: “discipleship” and “leadership”?

-- What are the trends you’re seeing in “coaching” and how is that different from what LDN does?
+- What are the trends you’re seeing in “coaching” and how is that different from the LDC Model?